influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/tick/expr.md

 # Overview

-TICKscript uses lambda expressions  to define transformations on data points as well as define boolean conditions that act as filters.
-Lambda expressions wrap mathematical operations, boolean operations, internal function calls or a combination of all three.
+TICKscript uses lambda expressions  to define transformations on data points as well as define Boolean conditions that act as filters.
+Lambda expressions wrap mathematical operations, Boolean operations, internal function calls or a combination of all three.
 TICKscript tries to be similar to InfluxQL in that most expressions that you would use in an InfluxQL `WHERE` clause will work as expressions in TICKscript, but with its own syntax: